-Indonesia is a country with diverse ethnicity, culture, landscape and cuisine.
+Indonesia is a country with diverse ethnicity, culture, landscape, and cuisine.
 The diversity makes doing business in Indonesia challenging and exciting at the same time.
 Business negotiation in Indonesia is an art form that needs constant practice and experience.
-It has also become a part of the business culture in Indonesia long time ago.
+It has also become a part of the business culture in Indonesia a long time ago.

 You may have already set up your company in Indonesia.
 You are ready to take on your very first customer or work with a business partner.
 But you may ask, “What now?”

 Fret not.
 This article will show how you can go about the next step, business negotiation.
 With our guide and face-to-face negotiation experience, you will surely increase your company’s bottom line in no time.

 Indonesians have a more relaxed attitude towards time, as compared to most western countries.
 For foreigners, efficiency and speed are critical when it comes to business.

-Even though punctuality is important in Indonesia, but occasional delays, or even cancellation are tolerated due to unprecedented traffic, severe weather, etc.
+Even though punctuality is important in Indonesia, but occasional delays or even cancellations are tolerated due to unprecedented traffic, severe weather, etc.

 Indonesians are friendly and won’t be mad about you being slightly late.
 But, as a successful business owner, you still need to be punctual for every meeting.
 Perception is everything.
 You need to make a good impression, especially with new business partners.

 If you can’t make it to the scheduled meeting, try to inform immediately.
 Or better, give at least a few day’s notice if possible.
-On the other hand, if you want to meet an Indonesian partner in a very short notice or without notice, you may be asked to wait until the person is available.
+On the other hand, if you want to meet an Indonesian partner on very short notice or without notice, you may be asked to wait until the person is available.
 So, always make appointments and give notices.

 The meeting venue with your business partners in Indonesia must be carefully chosen.
 It depends on the number of attendants and the type of business meeting, i.e. formal or casual.

-When dealing with large corporate, business meetings can be held at the company’s premises as they have complete meeting and conference facilities for that purpose.
+When dealing with large corporate, business meetings can be held at the company’s premises as they have a complete meeting and conference facilities for that purpose.